mviereck/x11docker/README.md

 <br>
 Look at 'x11docker --help' to see all options.<br>

+To start x11docker from console, switch to tty1 with [CTRL][ALT][F1].<br>
+To start x11docker from within X11, first run 'dpkg-reconfigure x11-common' and choose option 'anybody'.

 #Explanations
 x11docker creates a new X server on a new X socket on a new display.
 Instead of using display :0 (standard), docker images will run on display :1 or display :2 ...<br>